-The offer of shares or debentures to the "public" is regulated by C(WUMP)O. In the case of Hong Kong incorporated companies, any prospectus issued (Section 38 C(WUMP)O) by or on behalf of the company, and in the case of overseas companies, any prospectus distributed in Hong Kong (Section 342) must comply with the detailed contents requirements of C(WUMP)O (notably the Third Schedule) and must be registered with the Registrar of Companies.
+The offer of shares or debentures to the "public" is regulated by C(WUMP)O. In the case of Hong Kong incorporated companies, any prospectus issued (Section 38 C(WUMP)O) by or on behalf of the company, and in the case of overseas companies, any prospectus distributed in Hong Kong (Section 342 C(WUMP)O) must comply with the detailed contents requirements of C(WUMP)O (notably the Third Schedule) and must be registered with the Registrar of Companies.
 A "prospectus" is defined as any prospectus, notice, circular, brochure, advertisement or other document which:-

-- (a) offers any shares or debentures of a company to the public for purchase or subscription; or - (b) is calculated to invite offers by the public to subscribe for or purchase any shares or debentures of a company.
+- (a) offers any shares or debentures of a company to the public for purchase or subscription for cash or other consideration; or - (b) is calculated to invite offers by the public to subscribe for or purchase for cash or other consideration any shares or debentures of a company.

-A company which issues a prospectus which does not comply with the disclosure and registration requirements, and every person who is knowingly a party to the issue, commits an offence under C(WUMP)O. The provision of information on the internet in relation to investment-based crowdfunding (involving investment in equity or debt securities) is likely to constitute the issue of a prospectus in breach of C(WUMP)O.
+A company that issues a prospectus that does not comply with the disclosure and registration requirements, and every person who is knowingly a party to the issue, commits an offence under C(WUMP)O. The provision of information on the internet in relation to investment-based crowdfunding (involving investment in equity or debt securities) is therefore likely to constitute the issue of a prospectus in breach of C(WUMP)O.

 There are certain exemptions which are set out in the 17th Schedule to C(WUMP)O. Consideration would need to be given to whether these exemptions: are (a) available to; and (b) suitable for, any particular crowdfunding platform.
-Most of the exemptions require access to the information to be restricted which pose difficulties for crowdfunding platforms to take advantage of them in practice.
+Most of the exemptions require access to the information to be restricted which presents difficulties for crowdfunding platforms to take advantage of them in practice.
 The available exemptions include (among others):